hkthirano/UAP-COVID-Net/README.md

 # UAP-COVID-Net
-This repository contains the dataset and codes for reproducing the results in [paper title](url).
+This repository contains the codes for reproducing the results in [paper title](url).

+## Terms of use

+MIT licensed.
+Happy if you cite our study when using the codes:

+Hokuto H, Koga K & Takemoto K (2020) *in prep.*

 ## Usage